 Instead of telling you to read one book about ADHD, I recommend that you read a variety of books about ADHD, human psychology, food, health and any other subjects you’re interested in.

-I own a Kindle Fire (Amazon), and it’s by far the least expensive and most convenient tool for accessing life-changing information that I’m aware of.
+I own a Kindle Fire HD 10 (Amazon), and it’s by far the most convenient tool for accessing life-changing information that I’m aware of.

 Of course, the internet has lots of great free information available.

 But, reading stuff on the internet doesn’t compare to reading high-quality works that authors have dedicated thousands of hours to.

 Get a Kindle Fire, and you won’t regret it.

 ADHD Resource #7.
 High-quality gym membership

 Having access to a high-quality gym is typically one of the greatest pleasures for people with ADHD (especially when the gym is open 24/7).